|

 to complete the project will be acquired on a willing-seller

-basis; The right of eminent domain will be preserved
+basis; the right of eminent domain will be preserved

 only as a last resort in the event that every reasonable